aswinc9/AswinCportfolio/readme.md

 # Aswin C — Portfolio

 This repository contains the source for my personal portfolio website.
-It showcases my projects, skills, certifications, and academic background as an Integrated MSc Data Science student.
+It showcases my projects, skills, certifications, and academic background as an Integrated MSc Data Science student

 ---